 In 2017, Wilde was among the more than 50,000 British men who were pardoned by Queen Elizabeth II for the crime being gay.

 Wilde’s legacy still lives on and history has been quite kind to him.
 He remains the role model for intellectual and witty gay men.
 It is important that we remember how times have changed since the era of Wilde and his kind who frequented the boy brothels of London, an era when being gay would lead to a graceless life.
 We owe Wilde a debt of gratitude for the bravery that it took to live his life.
-We need to consider him as POTUS, Mike Pence, Brett “I Like Beer” Kavanaugh, Neil Gorsuch and their gang of Right Wing Christian terrorists plan ways to make our lives ready for an American Reading Gaol.
-Don’t consider returning to the closet; be brave, be witty, be gay.
+We need to consider him as that gang of Right Wing Christian terrorists plan ways to make our lives ready for an American Reading Gaol, probably located in Texas.
+Wilde does not ask us to consider returning to the closet; in face of adversity, be brave, be witty, be gay!

 I have a gorgeous leather bound seven volume set of Oscar Wilde’s Works, number 10 in a limited series of 250 copies, published in 1908 by David B. Nickerson & Co.
 Publishers of Boston.
 They were a gift from someone I loved very much.
 I am told they are worth a bunch of money, but I would never give them up.
 They sit with a tiny portrait of Wilde in a silver frame, a gift from my husband for no reason at all.

 I hereby nominate Oscar Wilde for the Number One Gay Icon Of All Time.
 His birthday should be an international holiday.
 Don’t you agree?
 Let’s celebrate with some of his best witticisms:

 “We are all in the gutter, but some of us are looking at the stars.”

 “I can resist everything except temptation.”